Wally Shoup

-Wally Shoup (born 1944) is an American jazz alto saxophonist and painter.
-Based in Seattle, Washington since 1985, Shoup is a mainstay of that city's improvised music scene.
+Wally Shoup (August 9, 1944–March 5, 2024) was an American jazz alto saxophonist, painter, and author.
+Based in Seattle, Washington, since 1985, Shoup was a mainstay of that city's improvised music scene.
 Seattle Metropolitan named him one of the 50 most influential musicians in that city's history.

+Biography

+Early life

-Born in North Carolina, and raised in Charlotte, Initially working as a schoolteacher, Shoup moved Atlanta, Georgia in the late 1960s, then to Colorado in 1970.
-There, he first lived in Manitou Springs and later in Colorado Springs.
+Born in North Carolina and raised in Charlotte, Shoup initially worked as a schoolteacher.
+He moved to Atlanta, Georgia, in the late 1960s, then to Colorado in 1970, where he lived in Manitou Springs and later Colorado Springs.